Campus & Community

 Sustainable Stevens: How the University Is Helping Plan A Greener Future

-In fact, Stevens has taken action ahead of the curve on many environmental measures:
+In fact, Stevens has taken action ahead of the curve on many environmental measures.

-• Power-generating solar panels were installed on the roofs of the campus athletics facility and library in 2007, with additional panels added to campus dormitories, parking facilities and a laboratory building in 2010.
-Many campus facilities also utilize cogeneration technologies that conserve energy by simultaneously generating electricity and heating water.
+Solar panels were installed on the roofs of the athletics facility and library back in 2007, for example, with more panels added to dormitories, parking facilities and a laboratory building by 2010.

 • All paper products in public restrooms on campus have been tree-free since 2020, thanks to a partnership with Long Island-based Emerald Brand.
+Recycled-paper sources are also given priority when purchasing for other types of paper needs.

-"We are working on building and promoting a culture of sustainability," explains Luke Hansen, Stevens' transportation demand management manager.
-"When students, staff and faculty begin to realize there are like-minded people on campus, information about sustainability spreads and participation grows."
+"When students, staff and faculty begin to realize there are like-minded people on campus, information about sustainability spreads and participation grows — and all these small acts make a difference."

-Accolades for infrastructure, curriculum, planning
+Accolades for infrastructure, coursework, planning

 The environmental community has taken notice.

-The tool evaluates physical campus facilities and environmental initiatives such as buildings, infrastructure, transportation planning, recycling programming, energy efficiency, greenhouse gas reduction and bicycle-friendliness — but also considers sustainability curricula, faculty and student environmental research, and transparent disclosure of university investments.
+AASHE’s program evaluates physical campus facilities and environmental initiatives such as buildings, infrastructure, transportation planning, recycling programming, energy efficiency, greenhouse gas reduction and bicycle-friendliness — but also considers sustainability curricula, faculty and student environmental research, and transparent disclosure of university investments.

-"As a technological university known for innovating, Stevens is dedicated to finding solutions to help protect our environment — and to applying those approaches on our campus and in our classrooms," said President Nariman Farvardin.
+"As a technological university known for innovating, Stevens is dedicated to finding solutions to help protect our environment — and to applying those approaches on our campus and in our classrooms," added President Nariman Farvardin.

-Students making a difference, motivated by environmental concerns
+Students motivated by environmental concerns

 Students have made major contributions to sustainability design, research and planning both on campus and in local municipalities.